LittlePrairie

 pardon_mess.jpg

-At the end of the season, we most likely won’t do anything.
-No real cleaning or clearing or thinning.
+At the end of the season, we most likely won’t do anything besides some basic clearing or thinning.
 We will try to let everything sit as it is, as the plants will provide shelter and food for animals.
 We also think the remaining “stuff” in the yard will help break up the grey monotony of Iowa winters….a tiny bit, at least.

-After about five years, the prairie will collect enough dead, dry plant material so that we can conduct a prescribed burn—the final component of our plan.
+By this time, the prairie will have collected enough dead, dry plant material so that we can conduct a prescribed burn—the final component of our establishing plan.

 In the wild, fire also clears out resource-hungry trees and creates paths for migratory animals like bison or pronghorn.